opu-hossain/ClearCanvas/README.md

 This is a fun project of mine.
 In this project i have created a fully functional Web Application Using `flask` that removes the background of any image using AI Model.
 I have used Python for this project.
 Anyone can use this project for fun and learn something new.

 ## About This Project
 My Goal was to reverse engineer the `https://www.remove.bg/` website.
-In My project , I Used an AI model "U2NET" that detect the Image Subject and remove the background.
+In My project , I Used an AI model "U2NET" that detect the Image subject and remove's the background.
 Note that this model is not perfect.
-And i used Flask for the Web interface.

 ### WorkFlow
 #### The project has 4 folder's
 1. model (It contains the AI that removes the background of the image )